Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 How I think about mentorship.

 Good mentorship is not about giving advice.
-It is about helping someone understand their own strengths more clearly, see options they hadn’t considered, and build the confidence to act on what they know.
+It is about helping someone understand their own strengths more clearly, see options they hadn’t considered, and build the confidence to act on what they already know.

 I also believe mentorship is most powerful when it crosses boundaries: between senior and junior, between institution and community, between those who have access and those who are working to build it.
+When it works, it doesn't just help one person.
+It builds capacity across a team and, over time, across an institution.

-The throughline in my mentorship work is the same as my technology work.
+The throughline in my mentorship work is the same as in my technology work.
 I connect people to what they need to move forward.

 By the Numbers